Home » Symptoms » Dog Symptoms A-Z » Light-colored Feces

 Basics and possible causes

-Another possible reason may be liver dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
+Another possible reason can be liver dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
 This can be due to diseases, disorders, or damage and can affect the quality of life., where the liver does not produce enough bile.
-Conditions such as hepatitis, cirrhosis, or liver tumors can impair bile production and lead to a lighter stool color.
+Conditions such as hepatitis, liver cirrhosis, or liver tumors can impair bile production and lead to a lighter stool color.

 Typical accompanying symptoms